Optimal Entry and Consumption under Habit Formation: Exterior Optimal Stopping Problem

-The proof can be summarized as follows: we first introduce sets of stochastic semi-solutions $\mathcal{V}^+$ and $\mathcal{V}^-$ and prove that $v^-\leq \widetilde{V}\leq v^+$, where $v^-$ and $v^+$ are defined later in (\ref{v-}) and (\ref{v+}).
-By using the stochastic Perron's method, we can get that $v^+$ is a bounded and upper semi-continuous (u.s.c.) viscosity subsolution and $v^-$ is a bounded and lower semi-continuous (l.s.c.) viscosity supersolution.
-At last, we prove the comparison principle, namely if we have any bounded and u.s.c. viscosity subsolution $u$ and bounded and l.s.c. viscosity supersolution $v$ of (\ref{pde1}), we must have $u\leq v$.
+We choose to apply the stochastic Perron's method in the present paper to verify that the value function of the composite problem is the unique viscosity solution of some variational inequalities.
+We first introduce sets of stochastic semi-solutions $\mathcal{V}^+$ and $\mathcal{V}^-$ and prove that $v^-\leq \widetilde{V}\leq v^+$, where $v^-$ and $v^+$ are defined later in (\ref{v-}) and (\ref{v+}).
+By using the stochastic Perron's method, we can show that $v^+$ is a bounded and upper semi-continuous (u.s.c.) viscosity subsolution and $v^-$ is a bounded and lower semi-continuous (l.s.c.) viscosity supersolution.
+At last, we prove the comparison principle, that is, if we have any bounded and u.s.c. viscosity subsolution $u$ and bounded and l.s.c. viscosity supersolution $v$ of (\ref{pde1}), we must have the order $u\leq v$.
 It follows that $v^+\leq v^-$, which leads to the desired conclusion that $v^-= \widetilde{V}= v^+$ and the value function is the unique viscosity solution.